-The recent string of bank failures and associated financial crises has brought the importance of risk management in banking into sharp focus.
+The recent string of bank failures and associated financial crises has brought the importance of banking risk management in banking into sharp focus.
 As banks facilitate the creation and management of money, unnecessary risk-taking on their part can lead to significant financial losses that can slow down or even stall economies—both local and global.

 So what is risk management in a bank?
 What does it look like, and what kinds of threats is it designed to handle?
-Additionally, what can banks do to optimize their risk management programs?
+Additionally, what can banks do to optimize their financial risk management programs?
 This guide has the answers.

 We’ll start by discussing the role of risk management in a bank.